 Health harms linked to smoking cocaine are relatively high in the region, compared with harms from other drugs.
 Cocaine use is reported as the main reason for entering drug treatment in Argentina, Chile and Uruguay, and as the second most common reason in Brazil (after cannabis), and it also plays a significant role in Peru and Ecuador.
 In Brazil, E de Lei has pioneered the delivery of kits for the safer use of smokable cocaine.
-However, there is an information gap, and there is inadequate data to document associations between smokable cocaine and communicable diseases such as HIV, tuberculosis or hepatitis C.
+However, there is an information gap, and there is inadequate data to document associations between smokable cocaine and communicable diseases such as HIV, tuberculosis or hepatitis C.2 unique to the region.

-The use of amphetamine-type stimulants in Latin America and the Caribbean, including amphetamines, methamphetamine and pharmaceutical stimulants, is lower than other regions.
-Nevertheless, Mexico has higher rates of use of amphetamine-type stimulants than other countries in the region.
-Some NPS appear to be unique to the region.
 For example, a substance known as H is reportedly commonly used in Guayaquil, Ecuador, predominantly among people with low incomes.
 This substance, reported to contain heroin, diltiazem (a heart medication) and caffeine, was first observed in prisons and then moved to the streets.
 It is smoked and is extremely cheap.
-Another example is 'tusi' (also known as 'tuci' or 'pink cocaine') popular in Argentina, Chile, Colombia, Costa Rica and Peru.
-Tusi is often thought by people who use it to be the NPS 2CB (hence its name), but drug checking services have found it to be a combination of MDMA, ketamine and caffeine.
+12 Another example is 'tusi' (also known as 'tuci' or 'pink cocaine') popular in Argentina, Chile, Colombia, Costa Rica and Peru.
+20 Tusi is often thought by people who use it to be the NPS 2CB (hence its name), but drug checking services have found it to be a combination of MDMA, ketamine and caffeine.
+21,22